rockybeachradio/x400-software-pack/README.md

     - [x] Backup as zip to local backup folder
     - [ ] Upload zip to SMB
     - [ ] Backup to GitHub
+    - [ ] /printer_backup/files/ Folder needs to be prepared with ./git/ folder --> Mention in README.md and install_software
 - [x] x11cnv service
 - [x] Host, SKIPR-MCU toolhead-board-MCU processor temepratures are shown in mainsail
 - [ ] Temeprature monitoring (what to do when to hot)